emtiu/freebsd-outerbase/README.md

 #### custom minimal outer base: building on the target machine
 A custom minimal outer base needs to be re-built with every update (e.g. from `13.2-RELEASE-p4` to `-p5`).
 The following steps describe the procedure for building and installing on the same machine.
 Further down, there's also a description on how to update a non-build machine.

+> **A note on release upgrades:** When upgrading to a new release (e.g. from 14.2-RELEASE to 14.3-RELEASE), a different order of steps is advised.
+The reason is that you cannot build a 14.3 custom minimal outer base with a system running 14.2, *unless you also bootstrap the build by building the compiler*, which makes the build process take extremely long.
+In this case, it is advisable to **first** binary-upgrade the inner base, and **then** build and install the custom minimal outer base as outlined below.

 ##### step 1: sources

 First your should have the sources on hand.
 Download them like so: